 Okay, moment over.

 After that, they’re ready to be devoured!
 Serve them hot and with a dipping sauce of your choice!
-I used homemade ranch and it HIT THE SPOT.
-I’m sure store bought ranch would work well too.
+I used my homemade ranch dressing recipe and it HIT THE SPOT.

 Healthy Roasted Garlic and Bacon Jalapeño Poppers